Asian American Plays, by Authors (L)

 - Bike America (Julliard, 2012)

 Penny is damaged.
 She doesn’t know who she is or her place in the world.
 So she drops everything to go on a cross-country bike trip from Boston to Santa Barbara.
-Along the way she befriends a crew of fellow adventurers, from the lesbian couple who’ve decided to get a marriage license in every state to the mysterious Man with the Van who transports their belongings.
+Along the way she befriends fellow adventurers, from the lesbian couple who’ve decided to get a marriage license in every state to the mysterious Man with the Van who transports their belongings.
 Set in iconic towns from the deep North down to the deep South (and the highways between), Bike America captures the restlessness of a Millennial generation that will go to any length to find a place that always seems just out of reach.

 - Collin (Ma-Yi, 2012)